Bounds of the rank of the Mordell-Weil group of jacobians of hyperelliptic curves: Introduction

 The organization of the paper is as follows.
 In Section \ref{sec-2descent}, we review the method of $2$-descent as implemented by Stoll in \cite{stoll}.
 In Sections \ref{sec-betterbounds}, \ref{sec-totally}, and \ref{sec-muchbetterbounds}, we specialize the $2$-descent method for the situations we encounter in the rest of the paper, namely the case when $f(x)$ defines a totally real extensions, or cyclic extension of $\QQ$, of prime degree.
 In Section \ref{sec-genus1}, we give a new proof of Washington's theorem using the method of $2$-descent.
 In Section \ref{sec-sophie} we provide examples of hyperelliptic curves of genus $g=(p-1)/2$ where $p$ is a Sophie Germain prime, and prove Theorem \ref{thm-sophie-intro}.
 Finally, in Section \ref{sec-examples}, we illustrate the previous sections with examples of curves, jacobians, and how their ranks compare to the bounds.

 \begin{ack} The authors would like to thank Keith Conrad, G\"urkan Dogan, Franz Lemmermeyer, Paul Pollack, and Barry Smith, for several helpful comments and suggestions.
-We would also like to express our gratitude to David Dummit for very useful suggestions and noticing an error in an earlier version of the paper. \end{ack}
+We would also like to express our gratitude to David Dummit for very useful suggestions and noticing an error in an earlier version of the paper.
+Finally we would like to express our thanks to the referees who have given us helpful suggestions and pointed out some errors in previous versions of this paper. \end{ack}